tdmalone/coffee-shop-message/README.md

 ![The message as seen in our coffee-specific Slack channel](slack-screenshot.png?raw=true "The message as seen in our coffee-specific Slack channel")

+## Setup

+To install locally:

+    yarn

+As input is required to run the function, the easiest way to see it in action is to run the **integration tests** documented below.

+To install on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io), see [infrastructure/](infrastructure/README.md).

 ## Tests

 To run all tests at once: